The MacDiarmid Institute for Advanced Materials and Nanotechnology

 Dates: January - March 2017 and August 2018 - July 2019 with ongoing support after launch

-Categories: Showcase sites, Scoping/pitching/quoting, Client liaison, Project manager, IA & UX, Content design, Website designer, Front-end developer, Writing for the web, Content-loader, Responsive web design/dev, CSS-based layout, CSS3, HTML5, jQuery/JavaScript, e-govt/WCAG compliance, SilverStripe, Government websites, Large sites
+Categories: Showcase sites, Scoping/pitching/quoting, Client liaison, Project manager, IA & UX, Content designer, Website designer, Front-end developer, Writing for the web, Content-loader, Responsive web design/dev, CSS-based layout, CSS3, HTML5, jQuery/JavaScript, e-govt/WCAG compliance, SilverStripe, Government websites, Large sites

 Brief: The MacDiarmid Institute for Advanced Materials and Nanotechnology is one of New Zealand's oldest Centres of Research Excellence (CoREs).
 These are inter-institutional research networks, with researchers working together on commonly agreed work programmes.